Car Insurance Premiums

 Your Credit History

-Credit history can be a powerful predictor of future auto insurance losses.
+Credit history has been shown to be a powerful predictor of future car insurance losses.
 Many insurance companies consider certain credit characteristics in addition to many other factors when determining an individual's car insurance premium.

-What Can I Do to Save Money on My Auto Insurance Premium?
+What Can I Do to Save Money on My Car Insurance Premium?

 If you're shopping for a car, consider how your choice will affect car insurance premiums.